-- When trying to change an active conversation, I get a 404 response.
+When trying to change an active call or conversation, I get a 404 response.

 Conversations and calls are currently tied to a geographic Data Center, depending on the location they originated.
-If the inbound call is to a virtual number closer to the USA Data Center, then the conversation will reside in the USA.
+If the inbound call is to a virtual number closer to the US Data Center, then the conversation will reside in the US.
 If the outbound API request is closer to the Singapore Data Center, then the conversation will reside in Singapore.
-Media (RTP) will continue to use the lowest latency route available using Automatic Location Based Routing.
+Media (RTP) will continue to use the lowest latency route available using Automatic Location-Based Routing.

-The resolution is currently under development to enable full cross-data-center clustering and enable calls to move between data centers.
+A fix is in development to enable full cross-data-center clustering and enable calls to move between data centers.